 Highly differentiated pay-for-performance is foundational to the company's compensation program design.
-The extent to which executives achieve pre-established goals, assessed over near- and long-term horizons, is a key differentiating factor in executives' pay deliberations.
+The extent to which executives achieve pre-established goals and deliver on the organization's commitments, assessed over near- and long-term horizons, is a key differentiating factor in executives' pay deliberations.
 Performance evaluation directly impacts level of base salary, bonus, and long-term incentive awards.